betterpanna/single-channel-queue/README.md

 ##then we calculate the time service begain and put them in table
 ![image](https://user-images.githubusercontent.com/43786706/112716217-3c119a00-8f0f-11eb-9820-9e6866093fa9.png)

+If there are any technical questions after the README, FAQ, and past/current issues have been read, please  contact:
+* panna.ganguly.27@gmail.com
+* Farjanajesin9@gmail.com
+* Tanzimnur5@gmail.com
+* Isratjahanelva01@gmail.com
+* sohagchakmamonipciu@gmail.com

 ###then we use formula for calculate  "waiting_time_in_queue","Time service end","Time customer spend in system "is